tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/wordpress/README.md

 systemctl status docker-mariadb-server
 ```

+# WORDPRESS CLIENT

+The "wp-cli" command line utility is included here as "/usr/local/bin/wp".
+You can use it if you want to admin your wordpress site from the command line.
+More information at: http://wp-cli.org/

 # FIREWALLD/UFW

 Depenging on the distro (centos7 or ubuntu1604lts) firewalld/ufw will be installed and configured.
 The only ports to open will be: